 To keep the clubs working together a joint management committee was set up with three or four members from each club.
-The outgoing sub-committee members became the Club's representatives and worked as hard as before.
-The JMC met about three times a year during theclub’s stay at Merstham, and is where all development work was discussed and improvements co-ordinated.
-The Club's Newsletter was launched in October and is still going strong.
+The outgoing sub-committee members became the club's representatives and worked as hard as before.
+The JMC met about three times a year during the club’s stay at Merstham, and is where all development work was discussed and improvements co-ordinated.
+The club's Newsletter was launched and an for many years until emailing took over.
 To save money, much of the inside of the pavilion was fitted out by the clubs, with the Hockey Club doing the plumbing.
 Painting was shared and three members listened to the Wimbledon finals while painting the loo.
 On 15th August 1975 the pavilion opened.

 The 1st XI had up to now changed its captain nearly every year, to give each member of this new club a chance to lead it.
 Now with the election of Adrian Taylor the pattern changed.
 He held the post for four years and developed a disciplined, thinking team.
 In 1972-73 the 1st XI entered league hockey when the Truman-sponsored league was set up.
 They were put into division 3 (the lowest) of Surrey clubs.
 In 1974-75 they won the division and went up.
 In 1980-81 the league was reorganised and the 1st XI went back to division 3 but came straight up again - the only team to win division 3 twice.
 At the end of 1981-82 they were only one win short of promotion to division 1.

-The Club's first two chairmen were the School hockey staff, Peter Cuss and Frank Howlett, who both gave up the post on leaving the School.
-Geoff Bew who was the Club’s first captain and a fine full back succeeded them.
-The Club's regular goalkeeper for the 1st XI and later the 2nds for a total of sixteen years was Ian Flack.
-His father Phil took up umpiring with the Club and became chairman when Geoff Bew stood down.
-Phil Flack died in 1967 and was succeeded by one or the best players the Club has had, the hard-hitting forward Arthur Offen.
-He led the Club for thirteen years and the whole of that time was concerned with the search for a ground, the linking with Merstham C.C. and the development work on the site.
-As well as leading the Club in Committee and at general meetings, he had the technical ability to lead members in work on the ground.
+The club's first two chairmen were the School hockey staff, Peter Cuss and Frank Howlett, who both gave up the post on leaving the School.
+Geoff Bew who was the club’s first captain and a fine full back succeeded them.
+The club's regular goalkeeper for the 1st XI and later the 2nds for a total of sixteen years was Ian Flack.
+His father Phil took up umpiring with the club and became chairman when Geoff Bew stood down.
+Phil Flack died in 1967 and was succeeded by one of the best players the club has had, the hard-hitting forward Arthur Offen.
+He led the club for thirteen years and the whole of that time was concerned with the search for a ground, the linking with Merstham C.C. and the development work on the site.
+As well as leading the club in Committee and at general meetings, he had the technical ability to lead members in work on the ground.
 When he was not involved with the new work or later with repairs, he spent time at home building a partition that could then be folded halfway across the main room to make it more attractive and manageable.
 He stood down in 1981 and was followed by Mike Furnell.

 The recent years had brought many welcome developments.
 But there were problems.
 The pavilion occupied much of the active members' time.
 Its weak construction led to numerous break-ins, none serious but all a nuisance.
 The internal supply of water to the showers, kitchen and bar was unreliable, and the large glass windows made heating difficult.
 The Merstham pitch was also notoriously wet: President's matches in February and later March were expected to be mud baths.
 Partly through these pitch problems the number of players declined.
 In 1975-76 the 3rd XI played 27 times, the next year 18 and by 1981-82 the matches were down to almost none.
 Players were around but not available every week - a change from earlier practice, and as ever there was competition from other clubs.
 The RGS Magazine the "Pilgrim" reported that soon after the School's first match in 1956 "three of the members of the 1st XI had the honour of being invited to play for Reigate Priory Hockey Club".